Daniel-Hutcheson/airbnb_berlin/README.md

 CRISP-DM Process:

 1. Business Understanding
+- First question: What are the more expensive neighboorhoods in Berlin, accounting number of beds? neighbourhood_group_cleansed price beds

+- Where do people book airbnbs in Berlin?
+Which neighboorhoods are the most popular ones? neighbourhood_group_cleansed

+- How much are people willing to spent for their airbnb?
+Which appartements get booked more often?
+The cheaper or the more expensive ones? price

+- Get appartements rented more likely if they have a lot of reviews? number_of_reviews reviews_per_month

 - How do you score a good rating?
 Are there "must have" features which determine a good review in terms of the appartment?
 - How should you beahve as a host to score a good review?
 - How well can we predict if a unit gets rented a lot?